yongjili/CS580-Healthcare-Calculators/README.md

 # CS580-Healthcare-Calculators
-online BMI and BSA calculators implemnted by HTML, CSS, JavaScript and Bootstrap
+Online BMI and BSA calculators implemented by HTML, CSS, JavaScript and Bootstrap